Corelan Vulnerability Disclosure Policy

 A. First off, as noted above, all dates and times are relative to the ORIGINATOR.
 Now, it is quite possible that a difference in date/time perspective occurs, due to: the ORIGINATOR being on a different continent than the MAINTAINER, the MAINTAINER having a different work week than the ORIGINATOR, the MAINTAINER being sick, the MAINTAINER taking an extended weekend, the MAINTAINER having a holiday, etc. Therefore the initial contact period was extended to 7 days–we feel that 7 days should be adequate to surmount any date/time differences.

-Q. I’m a software maintainer, and I can’t possibly fix the problem in 5 or 7 days….
+Q. I’m a software maintainer, and I can’t possibly fix the problem in 7 days….

 A. You don’t have to.
 If you (re)read the above, you have 7 calendar days to establish communication.
 Provided you cooperate with the researcher and keep them ‘in the loop’, they should provide you with whatever time necessary to resolve the ISSUE (within fair reason).